daniel-apexdev/FootballHub/README.md

 # ⚽ Football Hub

-**Football Hub** is a dynamic web application built with **Oracle APEX**, designed to centralize and visualize football data across generations.
+**Football Hub** is a dynamic web application, designed to centralize and visualize football data across generations.
 From match stats and player profiles to soundtrack integrations, Football Hub is an all-in-one platform for fans, analysts, and data enthusiasts.

 ---